Curriculum

 We have three rotations in our adult reconstructive surgery fellowship training.
 Each fellow will rotate for four total months in each rotation.

-Fellows will be exposed to hip preservation surgery with Dr. Park (PAO, femoral osteotomies), hip replacement surgery performed via the posterior approach (Brown), and the direct anterior approach (Park).
+Fellows will be exposed to hip replacement surgery performed via the posterior approach.
 Dr. Brown will occasionally perform anterolateral approaches for certain indications (excessive femoral bow, prior anterolateral approach) and for teaching (hip fractures).
+He performs robotic-assisted total hip replacement for about 50% of his cases.

-Dr. Brown performs robotic-assisted UKA through mid vastus approach, and robotic-assisted TKA through medial parapatellar approach.
+Dr. Brown performs robotic-assisted UKA through mid vastus approach and robotic-assisted TKA through medial parapatellar approach.
 He uses a range of implant designs depending on the patient and pathology (cemented and cementless TKA, CR and PS).
+Dr. Brown often performs revision hip and revision knee surgery.

 Rotation with Stephen Incavo, MD and Robert S. Neff, MD